-Name No. Targeting - Ineligible to participate in 1st half Name No. Name Name No. Name No. Targeting - Ineligible to participate in 1st half Name No. Targeting - Ineligible to participate in 1st half Name Name
+Targeting - Ineligible to participate in 1st half Name No. Targeting - Ineligible to participate in 1st half Name No.

 If you check the box for "targeting in 2nd half of previous game," it identifies that player cannot participate in the first half of this competition.